 - Information regarding your tobacco and alcohol use

-Your ear surgery will be performed in our state of the art surgical suite or at one of the area hospitals where Dr. Ruff operates.
-In some cases with younger children, your doctor may recommend a hospital stay of one night to better assist with the recovery process.
+Your ear surgery will be performed in our state of the art surgical suite.
+In some cases with younger children, your surgeon may recommend a hospital stay of one night to better assist with the recovery process.
 Younger children are usually given general anesthesia so they can sleep throughout the entire procedure.
 Older children and adults generally receive a local anesthesia with sedation.
 With local anesthesia, you are awake for the procedure, but relaxed and comfortable.

 When both ears are being corrected, the surgery usually takes between one to three hours to complete.
 Your doctor makes a small incision in the back of the ear to expose the cartilage.
 The cartilage is then molded and bent back toward the head and usually non-removable stitches are used to help maintain the new shape.
 In some cases, your doctor will remove a piece of the cartilage to provide a more natural looking fold for the ear.